Ph.D., Mechanical Engineering and Aeronautics

 Professor of the Practice of Mechanical Engineering

-Professor Anilkumar’s broad research interests are in the areas of drop dynamics, aero-propulsion, and energy conversion.
+Professor Anilkumar’s broad research interests are in the areas of aero-propulsion, energy conversion, and microgravity materials processing.
 His technical interests are in the design and development of experimental facilities, flow diagnostics and instrumentation.
 He has been a co-investigator of the drop dynamics experiments (DPM) flown on the USML-1 and USML-2 Space Shuttle Missions (1992, 1995), a co-investigator of the pore formation and mobility experiments (PFMI) and the in-Space soldering experiments (ISSI) conducted on the International Space Station (2002, 2004).
+Professor Anilkumar currently directs the Vanderbilt Aerospace Design Laboratory that is at the forefront of the design of novel, rocket-flyable, payload systems that highlight major challenges in space exploration and energy conversion.

 VUSE-MWS Renewable Energy Showcase